The 15 Best Yoga Poses to Build Better Balance

 Benefits: Strengthens the arms and core.

-1. From Plank Pose, shift your weight onto your right hand and lift your left arm up toward the ceiling as your turn your chest to face the left side of your mat.
+3. Lift your left arm up toward the ceiling as you turn your chest to face the left side of your mat.

 High Lunge